Wedding Centerpieces - Design Tips and Ideas

 I love creating wedding centerpieces.
 They allow you to show your individual style and can provide that 'wow' factor to a reception venue.

-Here I've put together some ideas from real-world brides for your wedding centerpieces.
+Here I've put together some ideas from real-world brides that I've worked with recently.
+I hope they help you decide on your centerpiece arrangements for your special day.

 Tall Wedding Centerpieces